Hydration (web development)

 In web development, hydration or rehydration is a technique in which client-side JavaScript converts a web page that is static from the perspective of the web browser, delivered either through static rendering or server-side rendering, into a dynamic web page by attaching event handlers to the HTML elements in the DOM.
 Because the HTML is pre-rendered on a server, this allows for a fast "first contentful paint" (when useful data is first displayed to the user), but there is a period of time afterward where the page appears to be fully loaded and interactive, but is not until the client-side JavaScript is executed and event handlers have been attached.

-Frameworks that use hydration include Next.js and Nuxt.js.
+Frameworks that use hydration include Next.js and Nuxt.
 React v16.0 introduced a "hydrate" function, which hydrates an element, in its API.